ddangman/FAR/README.md

 - Nothing Works?!
 Try the lastest version from the crack, my tests use the first version (SSE) and the second release + ali213 emulator.
 - Nothing Again?
 You have any program that try hook/inject into the game? like the discord overlay? try disable anything like this.
 - try set UseCrashHandler=false in the dxgi.ini; i don´t think this can solve, but you can see the e Windows Stop Working message and read info about the problem.
 - Nothing...
 So...
-I can lend my shoulders to you to cry if you need.
+I can lend my shoulders to you cry if you need.

 ```